schoondw/MarkerlessTools/README.md

 ### Dependencies
 Use of these tools requires:
 - [QTMTools](https://github.com/schoondw/QTMTools)
+- [Statistics and Machine Learning Toolbox](https://mathworks.com/products/statistics.html) (only required for extraction of video meta data)
 - [ffmpeg](https://ffmpeg.org/download.html) (only required for extraction of video meta data)

 ### References